 I didn’t have any cute chevron, deer or otherwise trendily printed shirts, but we have lots of graphic tees sitting in the no-good pile (either due to a small hole or a twisted seam, etc).
 So I set my sails to the seas of Pinterest and found a great tutorial from Dear Lizzy.

 You can follow her instructions and use the pattern provided.
-The hat looks huge in that pattern, but I fit-to-page mine on 8.5″x11″ paper and it seems like it made a good 3 month old sized hat.
-But what do I know?
-I haven’t got a kid to compare sizes with yet.
-You can also follow the instructions I’ve laid out, because I did mine just slightly differently.
-(Still very easy!)
+The hat looks huge in that pattern, but I chose fit-to-page in my printer settings on 8.5″x11″ paper and it made a good 0-3 month old sized hat.
+My own process for how to upcycle t-shirts into baby hats is below!

 - Old graphic tee(s)